IBM Authorized Training is Evaporating Before Our Eyes

 TFG231 DB2 for LUW Database Administration Class

-Posted by Kim May on November 18, 2011 under Baltimore Washington DB2 Users Group, DB2 Education, DB2 for Linux Unix Windows, DB2 Migrations, Frank Fillmore, IBM DB2 Services.
+Posted by Frank Fillmore on November 18, 2011 under Baltimore Washington DB2 Users Group, DB2 Education, DB2 for Linux Unix Windows, DB2 Migrations, Frank Fillmore, IBM DB2 Services.
 Tags: , , , .

 DB2 Gold Consultant Frank Fillmore will deliver the 3-day DB2 database administration intro class at The Fillmore Group in Baltimore on November 30, December 1 and 2.
 TFG instructors built this class to teach DBA’s all the things they should know to support a DB2 database.
 Whether you are new to DB2 or have been supporting DB2 without any formal training this class will provide you with a solid understanding of the database and help you prioritize and focus your daily support activities.
 The cost of the course is $1500.
 For a course outline click TFGE231 Course Outline.
 To register email donna.dordai@thefillmoregroup.com.